BasouKazuma/pokemon-go-node-slack-notifier/README.md

 ![Pokemon Go Slack Notifier](http://i.imgur.com/aCx8hwK.png)

 ## Features
-  * Nearby Pokemon notifications, including lured (Done)
+- [x] Nearby Pokemon notifications, including lured
-  * Display location of the Pokemon on FastPokeMap / Google Maps (Done)
+- [x] Display location of the Pokemon on FastPokeMap / Google Maps
-  * Display the Pokemon's expiration date (TODO)
+- [x] Ignore list for unwanted Pokemon (static config for now)
-  * Ignore list for unwanted Pokemon (Done, static config for now)
+- [x] Specify a start and end time for receiving notifications
-  * Specify a start and end time for receiving notifications (Done)
+- [ ] Display the Pokemon's expiration date
-  * Command to add/remove Pokemon to the ignore list (TODO)
+- [ ] Command to add/remove Pokemon to the ignore list
-  * Command to change the location (TODO)
+- [ ] Command to change the location

 ## Known Issues
   * May report Pokemon that are a little out of range